 Canada has the cleanest, most renewable electricity generation system in the G7, and the fourth largest renewable electricity generating capacity in the world.
-More than 65 per cent of our electricity comes from renewable energy.
+Some 68 per cent of our electricity already comes from renewable energy.

 Globally, there is a transformational shift to renewable electricity underway, with global investment in new renewable electricity capacity outpacing investment in new fossil fuel sources.

 Technological innovation continues to dramatically drive down fixed costs for renewable technologies, and unlike fossil fuels, there are no fuel costs for renewable electricity generation.

 The wind, water, oceans and sun provide an inexhaustible supply of clean and renewable power that can shift us toward a low-carbon economy.

 Read CanCORE’s op-ed in The Globe and Mail - Renewable energy should be the cornerstone of Canada’s net zero strategy, February, 2020.